AdityaPatadiya/morse_code_decoder_and-encoder/README.md

 You have to just run the `main.py` file and enter the input that you want to encryot.

-It just this much simple totest the code.
+It just this much simple to test the code.